This is the guide for one of three issues.

-This is because it did not start the nightly execution, because it newer got a end date, or because it still is running.
+This is because it did not start the nightly execution, because it never got an end date, or because it is still running.

 The normal way to tell that a execution is running is by going to the Execution pane and there will be a note about a execution packages last run time.
 Right click on that and go to the execution overview.
 This will show the start time and the end time.
 It is running if the End is equal Unknown/Running, total time is empty and the succeeded equal Unknown.

 I made a guide for that here Is my execution running

 It is not running

 The scheduler service

 When you by going through the previous guide, saw that it was not running start by checking if the scheduler service is running.

 If not, you have the explanation as to why it did not get a end and why it did not start a new one.
 How to find the error below.